yshams/batch_textures_converter/README.md

 Intro
 -----
-check out the original post from Juraj Tomori at https://github.com/jtomori
+check out the original post by Juraj Tomori at https://github.com/jtomori

 Support for python 3 has been added and tested in houdini 18.5.351

 This tool helps with pre-processing of textures for offline renderers.
 It can be used from Houdini, Maya, Nuke or as a standalone application.

 Renderers usually convert common texture formats *(jpg, png, tga..)* into more render friendly mip-mapped formats *(rat, rs, tx..)* which can be a time consuming process.
 Mainly if the renderer discards the converted texture afterwards and this process gets repeated many times.